hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

 - be familiar with HTTP, RESTful services, XML and OAuth2
 - be registered as a developer on the HMRC Developer Hub
-- add at least one sandbox application on the Developer Hub

-  **Note:** For each application you register, you will be assigned an HMRC ApplicationId.

 You can view all the applications you have registered on the Developer Hub Applications page, where you can also administer API subscriptions and application credentials.